-The District is a political subdivision of the State of Texas.
-Its purpose is to carry out essential governmental functions related to the provisioning of emergency communications services.
-The District is engaged in the planning, implementation, and maintenance of an emergency 9-1-1 system for more than forty (40) Public Safety Answering Points (PSAPs) within its 9-1-1 service area.
-The District service area consists of Collin, Ellis, Hood, Hunt, Johnson, Kaufman, Navarro, Palo Pinto, Parker, Rockwall, Somerville, and Wise Counties, as well as the Dallas County cities of Balch Springs, Cockrell Hill, Sachse, Seagoville, and Wilmer.
+The North Central Texas Emergency Communications District was created on December 5, 2018.
+As a political subdivision of the State, NCT9-1-1 provides 9-1-1 service to more than 40 Emergency Communications Centers (ECC) across North Central Texas.
+The District's service area consists of Collin, Ellis, Hood, Hunt, Johnson, Kaufman, Navarro, Palo Pinto, Parker, Rockwall, Somerville, and Wise Counties, as well as the Dallas County cities of Balch Springs, Cockrell Hill, Sachse, Seagoville, and Wilmer.

 The District is governed by a Board of Managers (Board), consisting of elected officials.
 Each member county may have one Board member, with the exception of the largest county by population, which may have up to six (6) Board members.
-In addition, one Board member represents an entity that serves as a PSAP.
 The Board is comprised of a maximum of nineteen (19) members.

-The County Judge of each member county has responsibility to notify the District of their Board member appointment.
-An exception to this is regarding Collin and Dallas counties Regarding Collin County, each member city in Collin County with a PSAP is responsible for notifying the District its Board members appointment.
-Regarding Dallas County, the member cities in Dallas County will be responsible for mutually agreeing to and notifying their Board members appointment to the District.
-Each Board member's term of office is two years.
-Terms are staggered with half of the initial Board serving a one-year initial term.
+The County Judge of each member county has responsibility to notify the District of their Board member appointment with the exception of Collin County and the cities within Dallas County.
+The mayor of each Collin County member city makes its Board appointment and the member cities in Dallas County are responsible for mutually agreeing and making notification of Board appointment.
+Each Board member's term of office is two years, and the terms are staggered so that half of the Board is up for appointment each year.